Time-evolving coronal modelling of the solar maximum around the solar storms in May 2024 by COCONUT: Concluding remarks

-In our future work, we plan to simplify the novel extended MHD decomposition strategy proposed by \citet{wang2025sipifvmtimeevolvingcoronalmodel} and implement it in the time-evolving COCONUT coronal model established in this paper.
-This improvement aims to further reduce the contamination of magnetic field discretization errors on thermal pressure derived from the total energy, consequently preventing the occurrence of non-physical negative thermal pressure values, which can lead the code to crash when dealing with low-$\beta$ issues.
-Furthermore, we plan to implement local mesh refinement, increasing the resolution to that of the $9_{th}$-level mesh only in regions containing active-region evolutions.
-This approach will enable self-consistent, faster-than-real-time simulations of CMEs triggered by sunspot rotation using the implicit time-evolving global MHD coronal model.
-Additionally, we plan to generate a series of synchronized magnetograms by incorporating surface flux transport models, such as the Advective Flux Transport (AFT) model \citep{Upton2014a}, with data from Solar Orbiter Polarimetric and Helioseismic Imager \citep{Loeschl2024}, horizontal velocities infered from observational data using the time-distance helioseismology \citep{Zhao2012,Yalim_2017}, and artificial intelligence-generated data from STEREO EUV observations \citep{Jeong_2020,Jeong_2022}.
-This method has potential to generate a more realistic real-time magnetic field evolution at the inner boundary of our coronal model, leading to more accurate simulation results well match the observations around solar maximum.
-We also plan to couple this time-evolving coronal model with EUHFORIA, an inner heliospheric model, to further develop a quasi-realistic, faster-than-real-time Sun-to-Earth modelling chain suitable for practical daily space weather forecasting.
+In our future work, we plan to simplify the novel extended MHD decomposition strategy proposed by \citet{wang2025sipifvmtimeevolvingcoronalmodel} and implement it in the time-evolving coronal model COCONUT we established here.
+This improvement aims to further reduce the contamination of magnetic field discretisation errors on thermal pressure derived from the total energy, and consequently, to prevent the occurrence of unphysical negative thermal pressure values, which can cause the code to crash when dealing with low-$\beta$ issues.
+Furthermore, we plan to implement a local mesh refinement that increases the resolution to that of the ninth-level mesh only in regions that contain AR evolutions.
+This approach will enable self-consistent faster-than-real-time simulations of CMEs triggered by sunspot rotation using the implicit time-evolving global MHD coronal model.
+Additionally, we plan to generate a series of synchronised magnetograms by incorporating surface flux transport models, such as the advective flux transport model \citep{Upton2014a}, with data from the Solar Orbiter Polarimetric and Helioseismic Imager \citep{Loeschl2024}, horizontal velocities inferred from observational data using time-distance helioseismology \citep{Zhao2012,Yalim_2017}, and artificial intelligence-generated data from STEREO extreme-UV observations \citep{Jeong_2020,Jeong_2022}.
+This method has the potential to generate a more realistic real-time magnetic field evolution at the inner boundary of our coronal model, which will lead to more accurate simulation results that match the observations around solar maximum.
+We also plan to couple this time-evolving coronal model with EUHFORIA, an inner heliospheric model, to further develop a quasi-realistic faster-than-real-time Sun-to-Earth modelling chain that is suitable for practical daily space-weather forecasting.